DerEwige/speedupln.com/docs/fee_potential_and_rebalancing.md

 ## 2. Relative Fee Potential: The Balance Between Fees and Routing

 While setting a higher parts per million (ppm) fee rate increases the potential earnings in theory, in practice, the fee cannot be arbitrarily high.
 If a node sets its fee too high, it becomes unattractive for routing payments, as other channels with lower fees will be preferred.
-As a result, even though the *fee potential* would seem higher due to the increased fee rate, the actual earnings may drop because no transactions will flow through that channel.
+As a result, even though the *fee potential* would seem higher due to the increased fee rate, the actual earnings may drop because no payment will flow through that channel.

 This introduces the concept of *relative fee potential*.
 Unlike pure fee potential, which only considers the fee rate and the amount of satoshis in a channel, relative fee potential takes into account the balance between having a fee that is neither too high nor too low.

-- **Too High a Fee (Overpriced):** If the fee rate is too high, nodes will avoid using that channel, leading to no routed transactions and zero earnings.
+- **Too High a Fee (Overpriced):** If the fee rate is too high, nodes will avoid using that channel, leading to no routed payments and zero earnings.
 In this case, the theoretical fee potential becomes irrelevant since no actual earnings are realized.

-- **Too Low a Fee (Underpriced):** Conversely, setting the fee too low might attract a lot of traffic, but the earnings from each transaction will be minimal.
+- **Too Low a Fee (Underpriced):** Conversely, setting the fee too low might attract a lot of traffic, but the earnings from each payment will be minimal.
 This may result in the channel being used frequently but without generating substantial income for the node operator.

-The key to optimizing earnings lies in setting the *optimal* fee, which strikes a balance between attracting sufficient routing traffic and charging enough to make each transaction profitable.
+The key to optimizing earnings lies in setting the *optimal* fee, which strikes a balance between attracting sufficient routing traffic and charging enough to make each payment profitable.
 The optimal fee will vary depending on the competition between nodes, the liquidity in the channel, and the network’s demand for routing through those specific nodes.

+> **Note:** It is really challenging to find the optimal ppm with a peer, as many factors are at play.
+Personally, I use an algorithm that gradually lowers or raises my fees with direct peers to find the pressure point where optimal flow occurs—balancing between rebalancing capability and profitability.
+Once my algorithm identifies these points, I have the optimal ppm or relative fee potential with my direct peers.
+I can then use these peers as anchor points and leverage publicly available fee information to estimate the fee potential with other peers to a certain degree.

 ### Equation for Relative Fee Potential:
 The relative fee potential between two nodes can be thought of as: